iamyaash/fedora/content/posts/flock-2025/day4.md

 {{< /collapse >}}

 ### Bike Museum
-After visiting the camera museum, we headed to the bike museum, where there were many bikes on display, including Harley Davidson, Jawa, Praga, BMW, Norton, and many more.
+After visiting the camera museum, we headed to the bike museum, where there were many bikes on display, including Harley Davidson, Jawa, Praga(_Prague's authentic bikes_), BMW, Norton, and many more.
 I was tagging along with Fabian and some other folks from Rocky Linux Enterprise.

 {{< figure
     src="/posts/flock-2025/img/day4/narodni/bike/img-cover.jpg"